AlexanderKM/AlexAntlrExample/Guide.md

 The method `compialtionUnit` was created by antlr, and calling this on the parser tells the parser to start at the rule `compilationUnit` within the grammar.
 If you need to start at a different rule, call that on the parser.
-For example, if we wanted to star with the "argumentExpressionList" rule from the C grammar, we would call `ParseTree tree = cparser.argumentExpressionList();`
+For example, if we wanted to start with the "argumentExpressionList" rule from the C grammar, we would call `ParseTree tree = cparser.argumentExpressionList();`

 ##  USING the plugin view